-\paragraph{Specific heat} Many thermodynamic observables like the specific heat or entropy depend only on the spectrum of the Hamiltonian.
+Many thermodynamic observables like the specific heat or entropy depend only on the spectrum of the Hamiltonian.
 This can be exploited to reduce the possible parameter sets ($J_x$, $J_y$, $J_z$).
 First, the overall energy scale $\alpha$ can be neglected in numerical simulations as it simply adjusts the temperature unit of the specific heat curve $C(T)$.
 Adjusting the energy scale by $\alpha$ ($E_i\rightarrow E_i^\prime = \alpha E_i$) induces a shift of $\alpha^{-1}$ in the specific heat:

-Thus, the three-dimensional parameter space is reduced to two-parameters.
-Second, ($J_x$, $J_y$, $J_z$) can be permuted by unitary rotations in spin-space and the permutations do not affect the spectrum of the Hamiltonian for $ \vec{h} = \vec{0}$.
+Thus, the three-dimensional parameter space is reduced to two parameters.
+Second, ($J_x$, $J_y$, $J_z$) can be permuted by unitary rotations in spin space and the permutations do not affect the spectrum of the Hamiltonian for $ \vec{h} = \vec{0}$.
 Therefore, we can reduce the possible parameter sets to the characteristic triangular shape of possible exchange parameters shown in \autoref{fig_bestfit}.

-Given a specific parameter set, we calculate the specific heat curve in sixth order in a tetrahedral expansion including non-trivial hexagonal loops and compare it to the experiment in \autoref{fig_NLC} (a).
+Given a specific parameter set, we calculate the specific heat curve in sixth order in a tetrahedral expansion including nontrivial hexagonal loops and compare it to the experiment in \autoref{fig_NLC} (a).
 The convergence depends strongly on the parameters.
-The NLCE data of the specific heat and the error is obtained by the largest two orders:
+The NLCE data of the specific heat and the error are obtained by the largest two orders: